-|Grid-Tie 7.8kW Solar Power System with SolarEdge Inverter AltE Grid-Tie 7.8kW System KITONGRID7.8SED Grid-Tie 7.8kW Solar Power System with SolarEdge Inverter||$11,181.35|
+|Grid-Tie 7.2kW Solar Power System with SolarEdge Inverter AltE Grid-Tie 7.2kW System KITONGRID7.8SED Grid-Tie 7.2kW Solar Power System with SolarEdge Inverter||$12,090.09|

-|Grid-Tie 6.0kW Solar Power System with Fronius Inverter AltE Grid-Tie 6.0kW System KITONGRID6.0FRN Grid-Tie 6.0kW Solar Power System with Fronius Inverter||$8,199.66|
+|Grid-Tie 6.5kW Solar Power System with Fronius Inverter AltE Grid-Tie 6.5kW System KITONGRID6.0FRN Grid-Tie 6.5kW Solar Power System with Fronius Inverter||$8,857.29|

-|Grid-Tie 10.8kW Solar Power System with Fronius Inverter AltE Grid-Tie 10.8kW System KITONGRID10FRN Grid-Tie 10.8kW Solar Power System with Fronius Inverter||$13,551.43|
+|Grid-Tie 10kW Solar Power System with Fronius Inverter AltE Grid-Tie 10kW System KITONGRID10FRN Grid-Tie 10kW Solar Power System with Fronius Inverter||$14,330.19|

 Thinking about going solar with a grid-tied solar system?
 Great news!
-The first step is to figure out how much energy you use so you can appropriately size your grid-tied home solar system.
+The first step is to figure out how much energy you use so you can appropriately size your home solar power system.
 One way to determine your aggregate energy use is to look at past energy bills from your utility provider.

 Don't have two years' worth of energy bills?
 Maybe your utility provider doesn't keep extended records or maybe you just moved into your house.
 No worries at all—we here at altE have you covered!
 Check out our grid-tie solar electric system calculator to begin creating a load list for your home.

 Grid-tied solar systems are generally the most common types of solar systems in areas where there is access to the electrical grid.
 One common misconception about grid-tied solar systems is that they will produce power when the grid is down.
 This is not the case.

-Grid-tie solar systems are most often designed to first satisfy the energy needs of the home and then feed any additional electricity produced back to the grid (when allowed by the utility).
+Grid-tie solar systems are most often designed to first satisfy the energy needs of the home, and then feed any additional electricity produced back to the grid (when allowed by the utility).
 Utilities require grid-tie systems to stop sending electricity to the grid during outages to protect line workers from electrocution.
 If you're interested in grid-tied systems that can produce and use electricity during an outage, please see the section below on grid-tied solar systems with battery backup.